dewhitney/FinalProject/FinalProject.md

 Global-scaling Normalization
 ==========================
- **Intuition:** Bias due to GC-content can be corrected by comparison of expression levels within similar GC-content ranges

  **Specifics:** On log-scale: $y_j' = y_j - T(y_{j'} : j' \in k(j))) + T(y_1,...,y_j)$ for gene j and summary statistic T.

 0. Bin J genes into K bins based on GC-content